 The characteristics and Makharij of Arabic letters

 In the course of tajweed, the teacher explains the content of the science of tajweed gradually.
 In the beginning, he tells the learner that each letter of the Arabic alphabets is pronounced from a certain point, which is called makhraj (an exit) and that each letter has some certain characteristics.
 The learner should know that there are five general exits, according to Ibn al-Jazari, which are the tongue, the lips, the nasal passage, the throat and the chest.
 Then, the student should be introduced to each Makhraj, its letters and the correct way of pronouncing each letter.
 This must be done through practical teaching as the theoretical explanation alone will not work at this stage.
 The teacher notices the way in which the student pronounces each letter and guides him/her to the right place for each letter.

 After that, the student is introduced to the characteristics of letters like Hams, Jahr, Isti’la, Istifal, Rakhawah, Al-Tawassut, shiddah, Itbaaq, Infitaah, Izlaaq and Ismaat.
 He should know the letters of each of these characteristics and the mechanism of applying them with examples from the Quran.

 The rules of Nun/ Meem Sakinnah and Tanween

 The difficulties that face the non-Arabic speakers while learning Arabic for the purpose of reading the Quran

 Throughout centuries, the specialized linguistics have been trying to solve such problems through developing new easy and simplified curricula for the non-Arabic speakers.
-Also, the centers and institutes that are concerned with teaching Arabic for the non-Arabic speakers try to facilitate the process of teaching through using the modern technology and hiring qualified teachers.
+Also, the centres and institutes that are concerned with teaching Arabic for the non-Arabic speakers try to facilitate the process of teaching through using modern technology and hiring qualified teachers.